 If the creditors give their approval to the plan, a written report must be submitted by the supervisory judge to the Commercial Court.
 The court then evaluates this report and listens to input from the administrator and creditors, who may have objections.
-The court is required to reject the plan in the following circumstances.
+The court is required to reject the plan if: